Devanshudd/AI-React-Studio/README.md

-# -AI React Studio
+# AI React Studio

 **Developed by Devanshu Dudhia**

-**-AI React Studio** is an AI-powered React UI generation platform that transforms **text prompts**, **screenshots**, and **Figma designs** into clean, production-ready React applications.
+**AI React Studio** is an AI-powered React UI generation platform that transforms **text prompts**, **screenshots**, and **Figma designs** into clean, production-ready React applications.
 Powered by **Claude on Amazon Bedrock**, it supports conversational UI refinement, enabling developers to iteratively generate, modify, and enhance interfaces with natural language.
 The project is fully **Dockerized** for seamless local development and deployment.

 ### ✨ Features